yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 Consider this letter, my future self, when you inevitably falter on your path.
 You shall prove held insecurities were simply fallacy, tricked to believing.

-TL;DR CS and Math good, trends meh.
+TL;DR CS and Math good, trends irrelevant.

 ---